 Training sessions focus on the following areas:

-- Your role and responsibilities as a DC Reads tutor
+- DC Reads 101: Role and responsibilities as a DC Reads tutor

 If you want to get compensated for traveling: